X-ray spectra of black hole X-ray binaries with returning radiation: Introduction

-In this manuscript, we extend the work in \citet{2024ApJ...965...66M} and we present the model {\tt ziji}. {\tt ziji} calculates the thermal spectrum of the cold disk, the Comptonized spectrum from the corona, and the reflection spectrum from the disk.
+In this manuscript, we extend the work in \citet{2024ApJ...965...66M} and we present the model {\tt ziji}, which is available on GitHub\footnote{\url{https://github.com/ABHModels/ziji/}.} and Zenodo~\citep{ziji-zenodo}. {\tt ziji} assumes a lamppost corona and calculates the thermal spectrum of the cold disk, the Comptonized spectrum from the corona, and the reflection spectrum from the disk.
 The reflection spectrum is produced by the direct radiation from the corona as well as by the returning radiation of the thermal and reflection components and is calculated considering the actual spectrum illuminating the disk.
+We note that current public models assume that the radiation illuminating the disk is either a power law/Comptonized spectrum \citep[like {\tt xillver},][]{2013ApJ...768..146G} or a single-temperature blackbody spectrum \citep[like {\tt xillverNS},][]{2022ApJ...926...13G}, but there is no model that considers the possibility that the radiation illuminating the disk is some combination of these two components.
+Moreover, the returning radiation of the thermal component is not a single-temperature blackbody spectrum but a multi-temperature blackbody spectrum whose exact shape is different at different radii because the returning radiation illuminating a certain point is the combination of the returning radiation from different parts of the accretion disk, with different temperature and different redshift.
+Our model also includes higher-order reflections, because even the reflection spectrum can return to the disk and produce reflection, and this further changes the actual spectrum of the incident radiation and, in turn, of the reflection component.
 In \citet{2024ApJ...965...66M}, we ignored the thermal spectrum of the disk and therefore there was no returning radiation of the thermal component in the incident spectrum generating the reflection spectrum.
 We note that the new calculations presented here can be important only for stellar-mass black holes in X-ray binaries, as their thermal spectrum can be peaked in the soft X-ray band and it can thus have an impact on the reflection spectrum in the X-ray band.
 In the case of supermassive black holes in active galactic nuclei, the thermal spectrum is peaked in the UV band and its returning radiation cannot appreciably affect the reflection spectrum in the X-ray band.
 We also note that there is some observational evidence that the reflection spectrum can be produced mainly by the returning radiation of the thermal component when a source is in the soft spectral state, where the total spectrum is dominated by the thermal component and the coronal spectrum is weak or absent \citep{2021ApJ...909..146C}.

 The manuscript is organized as follows.
 In Section~\ref{s-mod}, we describe the assumptions of our new model.
 In Section~\ref{s-res}, we present the predictions of {\tt ziji} in different regimes (when the spectrum of the source is dominated by the Comptonized spectrum of the corona, when it is dominated by the thermal spectrum of the accretion disk, and when these two components are roughly equivalent).
 In Section~\ref{s-dis}, we discuss our results, current limitations of {\tt ziji}, and future steps to improve our model.
 Throughout the manuscript, we assume that the spacetime metric has signature $(-+++)$ and employ natural units in which $c = G_{\rm N} = \hbar = k_{\rm B} = 1$.